Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Introduction

 The main contributions of this paper are the following:

-\begin{itemize} \item We propose two novel relevance functions to assess the importance of the data samples. \item We introduce two novel model-agnostic mitigation methods based on sampling to reduce the model bias caused by data imbalance in regression tasks. \item We compare the performance of different combinations of relevance functions and mitigation methods, including the newly proposed methods, in a quantitative benchmark to find the best suitable approach to decrease the biasing effect of data imbalance on regression models. \item We demonstrate that constructing an ensemble of two models can mitigate the negative effects of imbalance mitigation strategies on model performance and achieves superior performance across various regression datasets. \end{itemize}
+\begin{itemize} \item We propose two novel relevance functions to assess the importance of the data samples. \item We introduce two novel model-agnostic mitigation methods based on sampling to reduce the model bias caused by data imbalance in regression tasks. \item We compare the performance of different combinations of relevance functions and mitigation methods in a quantitative benchmark. \item We demonstrate that constructing an ensemble of two models can reduce the negative effects of imbalance mitigation strategies on model performance. \end{itemize}

+We focus on model-agnostic mitigation strategies for regression tasks.
+These include mostly data-level methods, while making an exception for algorithm-based methods by including cost-sensitive learning.
+This exception is justified by the model type independence of cost-sensitive learning, unlike other algorithm-based methods that are model-specific (e.g., additional output layers in neural networks, which cannot be applied to regression trees).

 The structure of the article is shown in Fig \ref{fig:taxonomy} and the remainder of the article is outlined as follows: In Sec. \ref{sec:related_work}, the related work and state-of-the-art are presented.
-In Sec. \ref{sec:methods}, relevance functions and mitigation methods are presented including new methods based on the most recent definition of data imbalance and ensemble-based approaches.
+In Sec. \ref{sec:methods}, relevance functions and mitigation methods and evaluation metrics are presented including new methods based on the most recent definition of data imbalance and ensemble-based approaches.
 In Sec. \ref{sec:experiment}, various combinations of relevance functions and mitigation methods are evaluated and compared.
 First, the influence of sampling-based mitigation strategies on the target variable distribution is shown.
-Second, two quantitative case studies using synthetic and real world data are presented to evaluate the performance of the mitigation strategies.
-Thirdly, the proposed ensembles are analysed.
+Second, the performance of mitigation strategies is assessed in a quantitative benchmark on two case studies using synthetic and real-world data.
+Thirdly, the proposed ensembles are analyzed.
 Following the evaluation, the results are discussed in Sec. \ref{sec:discussion}.
 Possible subsequent applications and research work are presented in the outlook in Sec. \ref{sec:outlook}.
 Lastly, the results and takeaways of the presented approach and analysis are concluded in Sec. \ref{sec:conclusion}.
 The appendix contains material about the used datasets and model hyperparameters.

-\section{Related Work}
+\section{Related work}